07 November 2024

 Some good news in that the announcements confirm that from 6 April 2025 APR will be extended to cover Environmental Land Management Schemes, and government backed ecosystems services contracts – i.e. carbon credits under the Woodland and Peatland Codes and Biodiversity Net Gain (BNG) arrangements.
 This provides some welcome certainty from April next year, but in the meantime the position is still unclear, particularly for the schemes that diverge further from more traditional farming practices.

-Though the tax would be payable over 10 years under the instalment option, interest runs on the outstanding tax bill and each annual instalment payment includes the interest due for that year.
-HMRC’s interest rate for outstanding IHT is currently 7.5%, increasing by 1.5% from 6 April 2025 to 9% - a significant additional cost.
+The tax would be payable over 10 years under the instalment option, and whilst ordinarily interest runs on the outstanding tax bill and each annual instalment payment includes the interest due for that year, where the property to which the tax relates qualifies in part for BPR or APR, no interest is applied to the instalments.
+Given that HMRC’s interest rate for outstanding IHT is currently 7.5%, increasing by 1.5% from 6 April 2025 to 9%, this is perhaps a small silver lining for those looking at paying tax over 10 years.

 Do note that there is no draft legislation on this yet, so the detail is relatively light at this stage.
 As further information comes to light we will update on any changes.
 The update below in based on HM Treasury’s policy paper published alongside the budget on 30 October.